Discover Birds volunteers and Oak Ridge Brownie Troop No. 20869 had a great time at Big Turtle Park in Oak Ridge this week, on May 14th.

 Volunteer, Billie Cantwell, bought a bird poster, offering the students an opportunity to get familiar with some of the birds they might see on their bird walk.
 Many could already identify the American Robin and Northern Cardinal.

+Students also received a Waterford Press pocket guide of Tennessee birds to take with them on their walk to help identify birds.
 Doug Schneeberger (behind the leaves) talks with students about the birds they are hearing.
 The group stopped to listen to a Blue-headed Vireo.
 At the pond, students showed interest in the fish and insects they found.

 As they were leaving the trail area, the group moved into a field and saw a small flock of Cedar Waxwings.
 Everyone was excited to also find this bird on their pocket guides.